4veteransforveterans/4veteransforveterans/README.md

 - 👋 Hi, I’m @4veteransforveterans
 - 👀 I’m interested in helping veterans
 - 🌱 I’m currently learning how to coup with severe PTSD
-- 💞️ I’m looking to collaborate with Tatiana
+- 💞️ I’m looking to collaborate with Paulina
 - 📫 How to reach me eliteds@yahoo.com

 <!---